 Your commitment will require your time.
-A typical three credit hour class will require about nine hours per week of your time.
-You will need to carefully listen to online lectures and carefully read textbook chapters, participate in both classroom and shop activities, complete quizzes and tests including the final exam.
+A typical class will require about nine hours per week of your time.
+You will need to carefully listen to lectures and carefully read textbook chapters, participate in both classroom and shop activities, complete quizzes and tests including the final exam.
 Conscientiousness, attention to details, and skills in reading and writing are critical for success in any endeavor.